quantmonster/quantmonster.github.io/_posts/2022-09-07-modeling-tips.md

 <h2>Notes</h2>

-[1] I heard this phrasing (minus the parenthetical) from Jason Roberts, who recalls hearing it from Peter Stone in the context of soccer-playing robots.
+[1] I heard the phrasing <i>"if you want it to do what a human does, then it needs to have all the information that a human does"</i> from Jason Roberts, who recalls hearing it from Peter Stone in the context of soccer-playing robots.